airalab/robonomics-wiki/docs/cases/open_sensor_network_run_by_ipfs.md

-# Connect SEN0233 Sensor to Robonomics Network
+# Open Sensor Network Run by IPFS

 Robonomics allows you to build a peer-to-peer communication between you and a sensor.
 So it becomes possible to get data from your sensor all around the world.
 Those data is not stored in a blockchain but packed in [rosbag](http://wiki.ros.org/rosbag) format which is convenient to work with and transfered via IPFS network.